Substance-First vs. Property-First Ontologies: Beyond the Physicalism/Supernaturalism Distinction

 -------

-[1] There are other views that are equally powerful threats to theism, such as a stuff-first view, according to which stuffs are more fundamental than substances.
-Another is Jason Turner's facts-first ontology (as well as related events-first ontologies).
+[1] There are other views that are equally powerful threats to theism, one of which is that of ontic structural realism gestured to above, which is a species of the property-first view, but restricted to specifically mathematical structure as fundamental.
+Another is the stuff-first view, according to which stuffs are more fundamental than substances.
+Yet another is Jason Turner's facts-first view (as well as related events-first ontologies, such as that presupposed by the GRWf interpretation of quantum mechanics).
 However, I leave these sort of threats to the side for the present post.